top of page

 A note from the

-DIRECTOR, Joshua Streeter
+Director, Joshua Streeter

 At its core, Old Jake’s Skirts is about community.
 While “community” is defined differently for each person and evolves and changes based on context, community within this theatrical process and specific play is about people – the diverse people that make up a whole.
 When the fragmented pieces come together to create a unified and cohesive tapestry, we experience the challenges and joys of collaboration, uncover hidden histories and vibrant stories that emerge as a result of the work, and discover the ways the play and its people connect to the current contemporary.